webrecorder/browsertrix-crawler/README.md

 # Browsertrix Crawler

-Browsertrix Crwaler is a simplified browser-based high-fidelity crawling system, designed to run a single crawl in a single Docker container.
+Browsertrix Crawler is a simplified browser-based high-fidelity crawling system, designed to run a single crawl in a single Docker container.
 It is designed as part of a more streamlined replacement of the original [Browsertrix](https://github.com/webrecorder/browsertrix).

 The original Browsertrix may be too complex for situations where a single crawl is needed, and requires managing multiple containers.

 This is an attempt to refactor Browsertrix into a core crawling system, driven by [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) and [puppeteer](https://github.com/puppeteer/puppeteer)

+## Features

+Thus far, Browsertrix Crawler supports:

+- Single-container, browser based crawling with multiple headless/headful browsers
+- Support for some behaviors: autoplay to capture video/audio, scrolling
+- Support for direct capture for non-HTML resources
+- Extensible driver script for customizing behavior per crawl or page via Puppeteer

+## Architecture

 The Docker container provided here packages up several components used in Browsertrix.